onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 on another instance (e.g., during a failover activity).

-R-11200 The VNF **MUST** keep the scope of a Cinder volume module, when it exists, to be 1:1 with the VNF Base Module or Incremental Module
+R-11200 The VNF **MUST** keep the scope of a Cinder volume module, when it exists, to be 1:1 with the VNF Base Module or Incremental Module.

 It is strongly recommended that Cinder Volumes be created in a Cinder Volume Module.